Kernel Build, Module/Driver Programming & Kernel Headers – Debian Linux

 To compile the sample Module change into the folder where you copied the files from previous sub-section.
 Then type the following command:

-# OR
+make # OR make all

 In case of errors you may want to delete all generated files by issuing the command: